Edible Flowers - The Ultimate Guide

 We all admire flowers for their beauty, colour and fragrance but what about their taste?
-With the trend for edible flowers taking over kitchens up and down the country, it’s becoming increasingly common to see flowers on our plates, not just in Michelin-star restaurants but at dinner parties too.
+With the trend for edible flowers taking over kitchens up and down the country, it’s becoming increasingly common to see flowers on our plates, not just in Michelin-star restaurants but at our friends' dinner parties too.
 But what do edible flowers add to dishes?
 Are they all style and no substance?
 And can you eat just any old florist flowers?
 We bring you the ultimate guide to edible flowers including a list of flower varieties that are safe to eat.

 Edible flowers add a boost of colour, flavour and texture to sweet and savoury dishes.
 They can lift the look of the most simple dishes, such as the side of a cheese board, or add an elegant finishing touch to a beautiful wedding cake.
 It's not all about fancy aesthetics though.
 Edible flowers should be treated as ingredients in their own right (they also pack a powerful medicinal punch too with the likes of hibiscus being full of antioxidants and calendula aiding digestion).
 Most edible flowers have distinctive flavours that can really enhance the taste of a dish be it sweet or savoury.
 The key is knowing which to marry with the rest of your ingredients.
 Once you know your stuff, you can plate up a pretty rainbow of flowers that tastes as good as it looks.